jlparkI/xGPR/docs/approximation_background.rst

 An exact kernel machine measures the similarity of each training datapoint to every other training datapoint using a kernel function.
-This is completely impractical for large datasets (consider constructing a one million by one million matrix for a million-datapoint dataset!)
+This is completely impractical for large datasets (consider constructing a one million by one million matrix for a million-datapoint dataset.)

 xGPR approximates the kernel matrix by representing each datapoint using a set of "random features", a representation constructed such that the